 Is a White German Shepherd Really Just White?

-Yes, a White Shepherd is an all-white dog.
+Yes, a White Shepherd is an all-white dog breed.
 However, it can also be found with a light cream or nude coat.
 It is important not to confuse White German shepherds with albino German shepherds.
+The striking beauty of these dogs has inspired a range of German Shepherd shirts, celebrating their unique and captivating appearance.

 What Is the Lifespan of a White German Shepherd?